 For employees, which is a better place to work?

-A VC-funded company can be a great professional experience when things are working as planned.
+A VC-funded company can be a great professional experience when things are going well.
 Revenues are growing fast, capital is available for new investment opportunities, career development opportunities abound, and employees often receive stock option grants that can be valuable.

-However, if the business isn’t going well, the company may be unable to raise more capital.
+However, if the business is struggling, the company may be unable to raise more capital.
 In that scenario, it can face a death spiral and be forced to shut down with little warning.
 We hear about the VC-funded success stories — free lunches, stock option millionaires, etc. — but the reality is different as most VC-funded companies ultimately fail and the stock options are worthless.
 You don’t hear as much about them.

 PE and VC are high risk and return opportunities for investors.
 For employees, it’s also high risk, but few experience the high returns.